mateusz-zarebski/portfolio/README.md

 - Bachelor of Engineering in Applied Mathematics and Information Technology
   Specialization: Mathematical Modeling and Data Analysis
   Czestochowa University of Technology
+## Interests
+Strong interest in Convolutional Neural Networks (CNNs) and practical applications of AI, with a focus on solving real-world problems using deep learning.
+Additionally interested in game development and AI-driven game mechanics.